 Ethics information

 Our research involves a secondary analysis of pre-existing data obtained from publicly available datasets from studies that have used SALT in recent years.
 Therefore, informed consent and confidentiality are not applicable.
-Our data were obtained from publicly available datasets from studies that have used SALT in recent years.
+Our data were obtained from publicly available datasets from studies that have used SALT in recent years or archived data from our group.

 Secondary Data Description

-We collected over 100 recent literature related to SALT, and selected 5 articles (Golubickis & Macrae, 2021; Qian et al., 2020; Schäfer & Frings, 2019; Svensson et al., 2022) that had publicly available data and did not make significant modifications to the original experimental paradigm.
-In addition, we included data from the experiment conducted by Hu in 2016, making a total of five datasets for analysis.
+The data from our group were collected by Hu in 2016.
+We also extracted the raw data from empirical studies that employed SALT.
+The articles are screen from an on-going meta-analysis (see protocol: ).
+All these articles shared their raw data publicly (Golubickis & Macrae, 2021; Qian et al., 2020; Schäfer & Frings, 2019; Svensson et al., 2022) and did not deviate from the original experimental paradigm.

 Table 1.
 The computability of SPE index and the reliability test to be carried out